-1. Disconnect the coin-cell battery cable from the connector on the system board.
-2. Unroute the coin-cell battery cable from the routing guides on the system board.
-3. Using a plastic scribe, pry the coin-cell battery off its slot on the system board.
+1. Remove the shielding cover that holds the coin-cell battery.
+2. Disconnect the coin-cell battery cable from the connector on the system board.
+3. Unroute the coin-cell battery cable from the routing guides on the system board.
+4. Using a plastic scribe, pry the coin-cell battery off its slot on the system board.